-Running jobs on RoCE enabled Nodes
+Running Jobs on RoCE Enabled Nodes#

 We have some nodes in Blanca that are equipped with Mellanox 10G cards and RoCE v2 enabled switches to enable users to run MPI jobs over the 10G interfaces.
 While the 10G network is not as performant with regards to latency as Infiniband or Omnipath, you can still get line speed for bandwidth.

-In order to take advantage of RoCE on these nodes, you will need to compile your code with a MPI compiler that was built with support for Unified Communication X (UCX).
+In order to take advantage of RoCE on these nodes, you will need to compile your code with an MPI compiler that was built with support for Unified Communication X (UCX).
 Without UCX, a job submitted to these nodes will fail.

-Using pre-built modules
+Using pre-built modules#

 You can easily build/rebuild your binaries with support for the 10G RoCE network by building your code with the module keys gcc/8.2.0 and openmpi_ucx/4.0.0.
 Once you have loaded those software keys you can begin building your code as you normally would.

-First ensure that you have UCX installed on the node you intend to build the MPI on
+First, ensure that you have UCX installed on the node you intend to build the MPI on

 yum info ucx ucx-devel

-Then you can move on to building the MPI, in this example we are using the default GNU compiler, and are using the most recent version for OpenMPI.
+Then you can move on to building the MPI.
+In this example, we are using the default GNU compiler, and are using the most recent version for OpenMPI.

 ./configure --prefix=/home/jobl6604/soft/openmpi-4.0.0 --with-ucx

 After successfully building the MPI, you can then compile your code against it and start running jobs.
-You do not need to worry about passing any flags or arguements into the MPI command for your job script.
+You do not need to worry about passing any flags or arguments into the MPI command for your job script.

-If you are still have issues trying to run your code you can try passing some flags to MPI
+If you still have issues trying to run your code you can try passing some flags to MPI

 mpirun --mca pml ob1 --mca btl openib,self,vader --mca btl_openib_cpc_include rdmacm --mca btl_openib_rroce_enable 1 <command>